First-timer Road-Trip to Okinawa

-You might be keen to know that Okinawan sweet potatoes were considered as a Superfood in 2010 by renowned nutritionists.
+You might be keen to know that Okinawan sweet potatoes were considered a Superfood in 2010 by renowned nutritionists.
 This vibrantly purple sweet potato is rich in flavour and packed with health benefits.
 The Okinawan sweet potato is not related to potato but is actually in the morning glory family.
-It’s native to Americas and was introduced to Japan between 1492 and 1605.
+It’s native to America and was introduced to Japan between 1492 and 1605.
 The versatile and hardy plant grew well in Japan and quickly became a mainstay in a variety of local dishes.

 ANA Intercontinental Manza Beach Resort

 Our 1st hotel of the trip, the superb ANA Intercontinental Manza Beach Resort ( Tel.no: 98-966-1211).
 One look at the lobby is enough to tell you it is an exceptional resort.
 A great hotel to come back to after a fun-filled day out always refresh and prepares us for more adventures the next day.
 Some of the staff here speak competent English which makes the stay more pleasant as it minimises miscommunication and provides an excellent source of local knowledge.